 After seven months of serving Barcelona-style rotisserie chicken and wines out of the back door of their cozy Outremont restaurant Alma, owners Lindsay Brennan and Juan Lopez Luna have decided to give the project some added permanency: Tinc Set is getting its own street address, right next door.

-Tinc Set came to fruition as a solution to the city’s first wave of restaurant closures, but to say it was engendered by the pandemic would be inaccurate.
-The idea for a more casual eatery, centred around roast chicken and Catalonian wines, had been germinating for much longer.
+Tinc Set came to fruition as a solution to the city’s first wave of restaurant closures, but to say the pandemic engendered it would be inaccurate.
+The idea for a more casual eatery, centred around roast chicken and Catalonian wines, had germinated for much longer.
 Even the name “Tinc Set” (meaning “I’m thirsty” in Catalan), borrowed from a pét-nat that Brennan carries through her private import business Vin i Vida, had already been picked out before worries of the virus in Canada settled in.

 “We had spent all of January in Catalonia, and it was then that we got the blessing from the winemaker to use the name.
 When we came back we were planning to move forward with the project in a much larger space, but then the pandemic hit and we quickly put those plans on ice.
 It was clearly not the time to be signing a lease,” Brennan says.
 Realizing that the pandemic might not be short-lived, reluctant to package Alma’s offering into takeout containers, and armed with a business plan ready to be executed, the pair wondered, “Why don’t we figure out a way that we can launch this within Alma?”
 Brennan recalls.